 Many of us who work seasonal jobs like to think of ourselves as pioneers of sorts.
 The seasonal work lifestyle is not mainstream, and we’re often the first person in our families or our hometown group of friends to venture forth and adopt this alternative lifestyle.
 We’re adventurous and bold!
 We cross the country to places we’ve never been, to live and work with people we’ve never met, leaving our homes, families, and friends in the rear view mirror.

 This sort of pilgrimage has roots going back over a century now.
-A notable group of early pioneers – the original “seasonal workers” – were leaving their homes and traveling across the county for seasonal jobs starting in 1880 for the Fred Harvey Company.
-Between 1880 and into the early 1960’s, over 100,000 young women boarded the Atchison, Topeka and Santa Fe Railroad from their homes in the east and midwest to head further west to work as waitresses in the Harvey House Hotel/Restaurants that were located along the rail line.
+A notable group of early pioneers – the original “seasonal workers” – were leaving their homes and traveling across the country for seasonal jobs starting in 1880 for the Fred Harvey Company.
+Between 1880 and into the early 1960s, over 100,000 young women boarded the Atchison, Topeka, and Santa Fe Railroad from their homes in the east and midwest to head further west to work as waitresses in the Harvey House Hotel/Restaurants that were located along the rail line.

 At the time, the only jobs for females were domestics and teachers, so Harvey, too, was a pioneer by recruiting and hiring women for something other than those occupations.

 Fred Harvey, an immigrant from England, was a traveling salesman for the railroads and experienced how bad the food was, especially west of Chicago.
 At this time, ambitious travelers were boarding railroad cars to experience the southwest, and Harvey saw a need for good food and comfortable hotels along the way.
 And as we all know, you can’t have restaurants and hotels without employees!